andyzeng/visual-pushing-grasping/README.md

 * [V-REP](http://www.coppeliarobotics.com/) (simulation environment)

 ### (Optional) GPU Acceleration
 Accelerating training/inference with an NVIDIA GPU requires installing [CUDA](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://developer.nvidia.com/cudnn).
 You may need to register with NVIDIA for the CUDA Developer Program (it's free) before downloading.
 This code has been tested with CUDA 8.0 and cuDNN 6.0 on a single NVIDIA Titan X (12GB).
 Running out-of-the-box with our pre-trained models using GPU acceleration requires 8GB of GPU memory.
 Running with GPU acceleration is **highly recommended**, otherwise each training iteration will take several minutes to run (as opposed to several seconds).
+This code automatically detects the GPU(s) on your system and tries to use it.
+If you have a GPU, but would instead like to run in CPU mode, add the tag `--cpu` when running `main.py` below.

 ## A Quick-Start: Demo in Simulation